 That evening Harry had slept in his old bed at Hogwarts, although he didn’t have much success with sleep, he found it comforting to be back in the place he basically called home after spending months in the tent with Ron and Hermione.
 He had drawn the curtains around his four-poster bed not long after Lupin had left, knowing that his old dorm mates would be retreating to bed soon and he just didn’t think he could show any sense of composure when he felt like his world had crumbled around him in a matter of hours.

 As he lay awake most of the night, all he could do was replay the events of the day over and over again, as well as thinking ahead to what was to come.
 It all still seemed surreal to him, how was he supposed to be a father to a child, when in some ways he still felt like he had so much growing up to do himself?
 He then wondered what would have happened if his parents were still alive and he was just a normal kid, would this prophecy still have found a way to him?
-The more he thought about it the more he didn’t think that there would have ever been a possible reality for him to be just another ordinary wizard; prophecies just seemed to go together like galleons and sickles.
+The more he thought about it the more he didn’t think that there would have ever been a possible reality for him to be just another ordinary wizard; him and prophecies just seemed to go together like galleons and sickles.

 He drifted off for a little while, before the next time his brain went into overdrive and woke him up again.
 He pulled back his curtains a tiny bit and looked out across the dorm, noticing all beds had sleeping occupants.
 He noticed that Ron had also retired to his old bed; even though they technically weren’t Hogwarts students at the moment, it was the most logical sleeping arrangement.
-Unfortunately, this made for a somewhat awkward morning when Harry, who’d managed to finally drift off again, had woken up to a four very-much-awake, young wizards, all talking quite loudly.
+Unfortunately, this made for a somewhat awkward morning when Harry, who’d managed to finally drift off again, had woken up to four very-much-awake, young wizards, all talking quite loudly.

 “You okay there, Harry?”
 Dean asked when Harry bravely thrust open his curtains.